Use Visual Studio to simplify writing and managing your Service Fabric applications

 Application Debug Modes

 - Refresh Application This mode enables you to quickly change and debug your code and supports editing static web files while debugging.
 This mode only works if your local development cluster is in 1-Node mode.
+This is the default Application Debug Mode.

 - Remove Application causes the application to be removed when the debug session ends.